storefront-x/storefront-x/docs/modules/base.md

 ## `IS_CLIENT` config

-Returns true if the code is being run in the browser.
-Otherwise returns false.
+Returns `true`, if the code is being run in the browser.
+Otherwise, returns `false`.
 Can be used for [dead code elimination](https://en.wikipedia.org/wiki/Dead-code_elimination).

 ### Example